alpha-convert/delta/README.md

 # Delta

 The Delta language is a functional programming language that compiles to stream-processing automata.
+For a full introduction to the core calculus that Delta is based on, see [Stream Types](https://www.seas.upenn.edu/~jwc/assets/stream-types.pdf).

 Delta has a number of features that set it apart from existing stream-processing languages: